fengyuanchen/cropper/README.md

 This plugin supports multiple croppers, but only support one global cropper in the same page.
 If you intend to use more than one cropper, just initialize them with this option set to `false`.

+### strict

+- Type: `Boolean`
+- Default: `true`

+In strict mode, the canvas cannot be smaller than the container, and the crop box cannot be outside of the canvas.

+### responsive

+- Type: `Boolean`
+- Default: `true`

+Rebuild the cropper when resize the window.

+### checkImageOrigin

+- Type: `Boolean`
+- Default: `true`

+By default, the plugin will check the image origin, and if it is a cross-origin image, a `crossOrigin` attribute will be added to the image element and a timestamp will be added to image url to enable "getCroppedCanvas".

+Added timestamp will reload image to enable "getCroppedCanvas" on cross-origin image.

+Adding `crossOrigin` attribute to image will stop adding timestamp to image url, and stop reload of image.

 ### background